pjmidgard/Spaceship-Angel_/Java23/SciFiUI/README.md

 Fork this repository and use it a starter project for your assignment

 # Description of the assignment#
-I have written software that let you fly on the space it have stars, ships, radar, galaxies a circle and buttons.
+I have written software that let you fly on the space it has stars, ship, radar, a circle, audio, galaxies, and buttons.

 # Instructions Just look!